Lyric has transitioned from 1990s newcomer to 21st century staple.

 We’ve all sung them.

-It retains a slightly musical quality, making it a fitting name in our age of Aria and Cadence.
+The musical reference makes it an obvious choice in our age of Aria and Cadence.

 A handful of children – boys and girls alike – received the name over the course of the twentieth century.
 Five boys born in 1928 were called Lyric.
 So were a dozen girls in 1976.